gbaeke/aks-deep-dive/exercises/04-blue-green-release/README.md

 helm install kubeview ./kubeview
 ```

+Kubeview will be installed in the default namespace.
+Use the external IP address of its service to view the UI.
+You can filter the UI on `superapi`.

 ## Deploy a rollout

 ⚠️ IMPORTANT: Argo Rollouts uses custom resource definitions; you need to make Kustomize aware of them by including a configuration as described here: https://argoproj.github.io/argo-rollouts/features/kustomize/